 How do I make charquicán with charqui?

 Preheat oven to 350F or 180C.
 Place the charqui distributed in an oven tin.
 Cook for 15 minutes.
 Take it out of the range.
 When you can touch it, crumble and throw away any tough piece.
 Chop the rest finely.
 Add the meat to the recipe in the same step, but do not brown.
-Note: There are many types of jerky; some are very salty, and you must wash them before putting them in the oven.
+Note: Many types of jerky; some are very salty, and you must wash them before putting them in the oven.

 What potatoes do you recommend in the US?